 As of December 31, 2018, we had a Federal net operating loss ("NOL") carryforward of approximately \$130,590,000.
-Under the U.S. Tax Code, NOL can generally be carried forward to offset future taxable income for a period of 20 years.
-Our ability to use our NOL during this period will be dependent on our ability to generate taxable income, and the NOL could expire before we generate sufficient taxable income.
-As of December 31, 2018, based on our history of operating losses it is possible that a portion of our NOL is not fully realizable.
+Under the U.S. Tax Code, NOLs prior to 2019 can generally be carried forward to offset future taxable income for a period of 20 years.
+Our ability to use our NOLs that are prior to 2018 will be dependent on our ability to generate taxable income, and the NOLs could expire before we generate sufficient taxable income to take advantage of the NOLs.
+As of December 31, 2018, based on our history of operating losses it is possible that a portion of our NOLs will not be fully realizable.